-- 1. Options related to changes in council tax levels/rates.
+1. Options related to changes in council tax levels/rates.
 These can be varied separately for councils with and without social care responsibilities.
-The defaults assume council tax levels in future years increase in line with the 2022-23 referendum limits. - 2.
-Options related to the council tax base.
+The defaults assume council tax levels in future years increase every year in line with the 2023-24 referendum limits.
+There is an option to assume that the referendum limits change in some future year.

+2. Options related to the council tax base.
 There are several built-in options to choose from: a simple assumed annual growth rate; growth based on past national or local trends; or growth based on forecast growth in household numbers by local areas.